florentpoujol/php8-type-system/tools_for_static_analysis.md

 ```

 The very interesting thing with built-in assertions is that it is possible to completely turn them off so that they have **zero** cost in production.
-And when I say zero cost, I mean that the line will not even be compiled into opcode.
-So the whole line will not even exists in the code that actually run.
+And when I say zero cost, I mean that the line(s) will not even be compiled into opcode.
+So the whole assert exception will  just be replaced by empty lines in the code that actually run.

 This is controlled by the `zend.assertions` ini directive, that can not be changed at runtime (for the reason explained just above).
 It should be `1` to enable assertions, or `0` to disable them.